 Click Create to create your firewall rule.

-Deploying a Linux VM for SAP NetWeaver with Cloud Deployment Manager
+Deploying a Linux VM for SAP NetWeaver with Deployment Manager

-The following instructions use Google Cloud Platform Console, Cloud Shell, and Cloud Deployment Manager to deploy a VM instance with Linux and all of the persistent disks that SAP NetWeaver requires.
+The following instructions use GCP Console, Cloud Shell, and Deployment Manager to deploy a VM instance with Linux and all of the persistent disks that SAP NetWeaver requires.

-Be aware of the following behaviors when using Cloud Deployment Manager:
+Be aware of the following behaviors when using Deployment Manager:

 - Deleting a deployment deletes all of the resources associated with the deployment, including the VMs, the persistent disks, and any SAP systems that are installed on the VM.

 ACQUIREresource creation policy.
-If you specify a VM name that is already in use by another VM in your project, Cloud Deployment Manager does not create a new VM, but instead adds the existing VM to your new deployment.
-If your original VM was created by a previous run of Cloud Deployment Manager, the VM will be associated with two deployments.
+If you specify a VM name that is already in use by another VM in your project, Deployment Manager doesn't create a new VM, but instead adds the existing VM to your new deployment.
+If your original VM was created by a previous run of Deployment Manager, the VM is associated with two deployments.

 CREATE, or make sure that you use unique resource names in your new deployment.